Generating Completions for Broca's Aphasic Sentences Using Large Language Models: Method

 \subsubsection{Neurotypical individuals' data from SBCSAE}

 The Santa Barbara Corpus of Spoken American English (SBCSAE) \cite{dubois2000santa} is a compilation of naturally occurring spoken interactions containing approximately 250k word tokens.
 SBCSAE is comparable to AphasiaBank in that it consists of transcriptions of spoken language.
 Finally, the corpus is very diverse and representative, as the data was collected from individuals of varied regional origin, age, ethnic and social background, occupation, and gender.
-We use utterances from SBCSAE as input to our synthetic data generation system.
+We use utterances from SBCSAE to provide input to our synthetic data generation system, as well as to evaluate this system.

 The sentences in both AphasiaBank and SBCSAE include linguistic annotations, special characters, and other types of noise.
-We preprocess the data sources to extract only the actual word tokens and remove all annotations (i.e., pauses, actions, text within angle and square brackets), unicode errors and special characters, instances of stuttering and repeated words, etc. A full list of preprocessing routines with examples can be found in Appendix~\ref{app:preprocessing}.
+We preprocess the data sources to extract only the actual word tokens and remove all annotations (i.e., pauses, actions, text within angle and square brackets), unicode errors and special characters, instances of stuttering and repeated words, etc. A full list of preprocessing routines with examples can be found in Supplementary Materials.